Share the Gospel through Romans 6:23

 6. Gift of God

 Draw a circle around this word.
 Ask, “If wages are what a person earns, then what is a gift?”
 Remind your friend that someone must purchase every gift.
-Ask, “How do you feel when someone gives you a special gift?”
+Ask the following:

 7. Eternal Life